soumitramishra/Restaurent-Opinion-Generation-Using-Abstractive-Text-Summarization/README.md

 unsupervised_summaries.py
 This file generates summaries in an unsupervised way.
 Choose any file you want to generate a summary of from the handwritten summaries folder and give the path (line 118).
 This gives an output of short summaries out of which you can pick the highest scored ones.

+bidirectional_lstm.py
+Is a self sustaining script till all the underlying script are in the working directory.